SeifElsallamy/Blind-XSS-Manager/README.md

 # Blind-XSS-Manager
 Never forget where you inject.

-A chrome extension that keep track of the injected urls.
+A Chrome extension that keeps track of the injected urls.

-It adds a unique value for each payload attached to the url.
+It adds a unique value for each payload assigned to the url and recorded by the extension.